jmacentee/Mage/README.md

 This button can only be clicked when "success" or "fail" for each bid card has been selected.
 The button is hidden as soon as the round number is advanced to the last round.

-For each "fail", the player"s "points do the loose" for the round is subtracted from their current score.
+For each "fail", the player"s points lost for the round is subtracted from their current score.
 For each success, the player"s bid plus two is added to their score.

 After the scores are updated, advance the round number, update to the next dealer, update to the next first player, rest all bids to blank, reset the state of all "success" and "fail" to unselected.